ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 ##### invoker_rights_clause

-When executing a procedure, users can specify whether to refer to an object with the CREATE (DEFINER) permission or to execute the (CURRENT_USER) permission.
+When you execute a procedure, you can specify whether you want to reference the object with the DEFINER authority or with the CURRENT_USER authority.
+If you omit this clause, execute with the AUTHID DEFINER as default.

 -   AUTHID CURRENT_USER
-    This executes a procedure by referencing an object owned by the user.
+    Execute the procedure by referring to the object owned by the procedure user.

 -   AUTHID DEFINER
-    This executes by the user who created the procedure (DEFINER) by referring to the object of the procedure constructor.
+    Execute the procedure with the DEFINER authority by referring to the object owned by the procedure definer.

 ##### declaration_section